Detention of Pregnant Immigrants

 Supreme Court temporarily permits third-country rule, which denies most asylum claims at the Southern border

-Trump administration announced a final "family detention" rule that would allow the administration to detain children indefinitely
+Trump administration announced a final "family detention" rule that would allow it to detain children indefinitely; the rule is enjoined the next month

 Trump administration issues final “public charge” rule designed to stop immigrants from accessing public benefits to which they are legally entitled